 Expect Crude Oil prices to trade lower today: Angel Commodities

-According to Angel Commodities, on the MCX, oil prices are expected to trade lower today, international markets are trading lower by 2.8 percent at $44.25 per barrel.
+According to Angel Commodities, on the MCX, oil prices are expected to trade lower today, international markets are trading higher by 0.09 percent at $46.47 per barrel.

 Angel Commodities' report on Crude Oil